Florida Child Care Professional Credential (FCCPC)

 - Document at least 480 hours of direct supervision of children in the birth to 5 age range, with a minimum of 120 hours of direct supervision (of the 480 hour total) having been conducted during your enrollment in the program.

-- Compile an Early Childhood Portfolio that includes an autobiography, competency statements, a resource collection as validation of teacher core competencies, and successfully complete an on-site observation validating competency in FCCPC functional areas and goals.
+- Compile an Early Childhood Portfolio that includes an autobiography, competency statements, a resource collection as validation of teacher core competencies, and successfully complete an on-site teaching observation validating competency in FCCPC functional areas and goals.
 The on-site teaching observation must be in a GCSC service district (Bay, Gulf, or Franklin Counties), unless prior approval has been granted by the program coordinator and course instructor.

 |EEC1701, Child Development||4|